kyechou/leagueoflegends/README.md

 ### Setting up Garena (Southeast Asia)

 > **Note** <br/>
 > I haven't tested the Garena setup for years.
-Please proceed with your own
+Please proceed at your own risk.
-> risk.
-That being said, any pull requests or testing aid would be greatly
+> That being said, any pull requests or testing aid would be greatly
 > appreciated.

 * First install Garena: `leagueoflegends install-garena`